 - Q-Transformer Paper Discussion:

-, discussing the Q-transformer paper.
+@swyxioinvited the server members to join a chatroom led by<@383468192535937026>, discussing the Q-transformer paper.
 The paper, titled âQ-Transformer: Scalable Offline Reinforcement Learning via Autoregressive Q-Functionsâ, is authored by multiple researchers, including Yevgen Chebotar, Quan Vuong, Alex Irpan, Karol Hausman, etc. The paper can be accessed at https://qtransformer.github.io/ and is intended for open discussion. - LLM Paper Club:

-also encourages signups for weekly reminders for the LLM Paper Club, a recurring event that conducts weekly paper reviews, breaking down and discussing various LLM papers.
+@swyxioalso encourages signups for weekly reminders for the LLM Paper Club, a recurring event that conducts weekly paper reviews, breaking down and discussing various LLM papers.
 Interested members can register for this event at https://lu.ma/llm-paper-club.
 Hosted by Kevin Ball, Eugene Yan & swyx, it encourages a read-through of the chosen paper prior to the discussion.

 â· #llm-paper-club (7 messages):